MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete.md

 These steps copy existing flows for a departing user.
 If you assign new ownership to the copies, these flows can continue to support existing business processes.
 Copying these flows is important to delete personal identifier linkages to the departing user and new connections must be established for the flow to connect with other APIs and SaaS applications.

-1. Sign into the [Power Automate admin center](https://admin.flow.microsoft.com/), and then select the environment that contains flows that the deleted user owns.
+1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), and then select the environment that contains flows that the deleted user owns.

     ![View environments](./media/gdpr-dsr-delete/view-environments.png)